 When my mind snapped back into focus, I realized how right he was.
 Many of us have experienced a Sunday when we say we're doing well, but we're not.

 The Lego Movie 2: The Second Part reminds us of the importance of staying hopeful and connected even in our struggles.

 One of the places many struggle with sincerity at church is during the joys and concerns.
 We recognize the importance of praying for others, both those we know and those we don't.
 Yet asking for prayers for our fears, our worries, our doubts or much of anything that is going on in our lives, is difficult and a bit scary.

 All too often we channel Emmet Brickowski, the lovable, optimistic hero of The Lego Movies.
 Prayer concerns?
 Who has concerns?
 Everything is awesome!
 That's what we're supposed to project at church, right?

 When crisis returns to Bricksburg, The Lego Movie 2: The Second Part offers a correction to that type of thinking.
 Emmet and his positive attitude have been taken away, leaving no one to balance everyone else's feelings of fear and hopelessness.
 The Lego characters express their worry in a revised version of "Everything Is AWESOME!!!".

 "Everything's not awesome," they slowly sing.
 "Everything's not cool.
 I am so depressed."

 One character wails, "What's the point.
 There's no hope.
 Awesomeness was a pipe dream."

 Even Lego Batman, the body-conscious superhero, sadly sings, "Love's not real.
 I just wanna eat carbs.
 Pass the ice cream."

-Wyldstyle, also known as Lucy, breaks through the sadness with her song.
-She has been learning about optimism from Emmet, but balances it with her concerns.
+Wyldstyle, also known as Lucy, breaks through the sadness with a chorus of her own.
+She balances her concerns with the hope and optimism she has been learning from Emmet.

 Everything's not awesome,